streamfold/rotel-lambda-forwarder/README.md

 ROTEL_EXPORTER_RETRY_MAX_ELAPSED_TIME=30s
 ```

+### S3 Log Processing Configuration

+When using S3 event notifications to process log files, you can configure processing behavior with these environment variables:

+- `FORWARDER_S3_MAX_PARALLEL_OBJECTS`: Maximum concurrent S3 objects to process (default: 5)
+- `FORWARDER_S3_BATCH_SIZE`: Number of log records per batch (default: 1000)

+See the [S3 Log Processing](#s3-log-processing) section for complete setup instructions.

 ### OTLP Log Processors from S3

 You can configure OTLP log processors to transform or filter logs before they are exported.
 The Lambda Forwarder supports loading processor configurations from any HTTP endpoint or S3 bucket.